See us on the road!

 - Official transcripts sent directly to us from all colleges, seminaries and other institutions of higher education attended;

-- 3 completed recommendation forms, one each from an appropriate denominational official, a ministry colleague, and a person the applicant's choosing.
+- 3 completed recommendation forms, one each from a current appropriate denominational official, a current ministry colleague, and a person of the applicant's choosing.
 Please do not use family or the same reference as used for the endorsement;

 - Para el formulario de recomendación en espanol, oprima aqui.

 - A letter of endorsement from the applicant's ministry context (church board, judicatory, overseer, etc.) indicating understanding and support of the candidate's intention to pursue doctoral studies.
 Please, do not use family or the same reference as used for a recommendation;